-Ceri is the Deputy Head of the Human Rights Team, representing individuals and families who have been the victims of failings or misconduct in the criminal justice system and beyond.
+Ceri is a Senior Associate and the Deputy Head of the Human Rights department, representing individuals and families who have been the victims of failings or misconduct in the criminal justice system and beyond.

 Ceri is experienced in acting in cases against prisons, police forces, the Home Office, the IOPC, the Parole Board, probation, healthcare/care providers, and other public bodies.
 Her work covers civil claims, judicial reviews and complaints.
 She also represents family members at inquests where state failings are involved, particularly deaths in custody.
 Ceri has particular expertise in cases against prisons and in the context of immigration powers.